kyma-project/cloud-manager/docs/user/README.md

 that you can use to peer the Kyma cluster with your Google Cloud project VPC.
 To learn more, read the [GcpVpcPeering Custom Resource](./resources/04-50-gcp-vpc-peering.md) documentation.

+### AwsVpcPeering CR

+The `awsvpcpeering.cloud-resources.kyma-project.io` CRD describes the AWS peering connection between Kyma and the remote AWS Virtual Network.
+To learn more, read the [AwsVpcPeering Custom Resource](./resources/04-70-10-aws-vpc-peering.md) documentation.

 ### GcpRedisInstance CR
 The `gcpredisinstance.cloud-resources.kyma-project.io` CRD describes the Redis instance provisioned inside Google Memorystore.
 To learn more, read the [GcpRedisInstance Custom Resource](./resources/04-60-gcp-redis-instance.md) documentation.